Front squats are a different animal.

 Instead, I prefer to have someone squat slowly early-on, making sure to keep their spine in a neutral position throughout.
 As mobility improves and the core becomes more stable, squat depth should naturally improve with time.

-Chest and Elbows UP!
+Chest Up, Elbows Forward

 When transitioning from the eccentric (lowering) to the concentric (lifting) portion of a front squat, two things tend to happen: